 Latest News from Qantas Frequent Flyer

-Changes to the way you earn Qantas Points and Status credits when you fly
+The way you earn Qantas Points and Status Credits when you fly has changed

 The new Qantas Frequent Flyer membership card